-Energy investment due diligence: For major investment decisions impacted by climate change and the decarbonisation of energy generation, Energetics models the full range of project risks from technical and implementation issues, current and probable future policy and regulatory settings, likely physical impacts of a changing environment, investment trends and the outlook for energy markets, financing options and social activism.
+Energy investment due diligence: For major investment decisions impacted by climate change and the decarbonisation of energy generation, Energetics models the full range of project risks.
+These include technical and implementation issues, current and probable future policy and regulatory settings, likely physical impacts of a changing environment, investment trends and the outlook for energy markets, financing options and social activism.

 Policy development and advice: Energetics advises all levels of government on climate change and energy productivity policies and programs for business.

 Project financing advice: Energetics assesses the full range of financing options with no conflict of interest.
-We accurately scope an emissions reduction or energy project's requirements, drawing on more than 30 years’ experience in operational energy management.
+We accurately scope an emissions reduction or energy project's requirements, drawing on the expertise of Australia’s leading energy and emissions consultants and decades of experience in operational energy management.

-Training, stakeholder engagement and capacity building: Our capacity building workshop program enhances the skills of key employees and drives a culture of energy management and emissions reduction excellence.
+Training, stakeholder engagement and capacity building: We assist clients to enhance the skills of key employees and drives a culture of energy management and emissions reduction excellence.